-In this research Walther, S et al based on an abstraction of several papers, discussed success factors that were aggregated into 13 different factors: performance, security, individualization, privacy, availability, compliance, flexibility, interoperability, ease of implementation, legal policies, charging, alternative costs of in-house IT systems and social aspects.
+In this research, the authors based on an abstraction of several papers, discussed success factors that were aggregated into 13 different factors: performance, security, individualization, privacy, availability, compliance, flexibility, interoperability, ease of implementation, legal policies, charging, alternative costs of in-house IT systems and social aspects.
 These success factors were counted by the number of articles they were mentioned in, and they checked which Success factors were highly discussed and which factors were not.

 They also aggregated the value propositions into 19 different propositions: cost savings, financing, concentration on core competencies, functionality, cost flexibility, installation, planning, strategic flexibility, innovation ability, helpdesk quality, ease of use, availability, mobility, data security, higher investment security, replacement of old infrastructure, energy savings and accounting benefits